rav3ndust/DarkNightsRising/README.md

 These programs should be available in every major Linux distribution's repositories.

-# Installation
+## installation

 Installing *Dark Nights Rising* is easy!
 Just use our included installation scripts for your GNU/Linux distribution.
 The scripts install the needed dependencies and get everything ready for you to start playing.

 > psst...in case you can't find them, the installer scripts are in the **/installers** folder.
 Just make sure to select the correct installer for your distribution.
 They're labeled - **/debian-installer**, **/arch-installer**, etc.

+Run `chmod +x installer.sh` on the appropriate installer for your distribution, and then run `bash installer.sh` in order for the script to handle dependencies installation and making the other game files executable.

 # how to play

-To launch the game, just run it as you would any other Bash script on your system.
+To launch the game, just run `bash intro.sh` in order to begin playing!

-Remember, this game is still a WIP, and is a side project.
-It has no funding and is simply being done for fun.
+Remember, this game is still a WIP.
+It has no funding and is being written by [rav3ndust](https://rav3ndust.xyz) and [RyokoUmbra](https://github.com/RyokoUmbra) of the [Raven's Ridge](https://github.com/RavensRidge) collective.

 Therefore, you can expect to find new bits of the game added to this repo every now and then if you enjoy playing it.
-When it is finished, I will aim to have some kind of actual "release" for it - I was thinking a full release on [itch](https://itch.io) would eventually be cool.
+When it is finished, we will aim to have some kind of actual "release" for it - we are thinking a full release on [itch](https://itch.io) would eventually be cool.

 If you do enjoy the game and want to help make it better faster, then the next section is for you.

 # contributing and development

 This game is free and open-source software licensed under the GPLv3 license.
-You are free to do whatever you would like with it, so long as the end result remains free and open-source software.
-If you'd like to help me make it better, please fork it, add whatever you would like, and send in your changes!
+You are free to do whatever you would like with it, so long as the end result also remains free and open-source software.
+If you'd like to help us make it better, please fork it, add whatever you would like, and send in your changes!
 If they are awesome and make sense with the concept of the game, I will merge them in.

-# License
+# licenses

 All code in *Dark Nights Rising* is given to you under the GNU General Public License, version 3 ([GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)).